 As statues of Confederate generals Robert E. Lee and Stonewall Jackson come down around the country, other teams across the league are making similar changes in an effort to distance themselves from unsavory chapters in their histories.
 The Braves are in a similar situation, having used depictions of Native Americans throughout their tenures in Boston, Milwaukee, and now Atlanta.

 The Red Sox recently announced their intention to rename Yawkey Way, named for legendary owner and Fenway Park-rebuilder Tom Yawkey.
-Yawkey was a known racist who intentionally prevented the team from integrating for years, leaving Boston in the dust as other teams signed players like Jackie Robinson and Willie Mays.
-Yawkey passed on signing Robinson, and the Red Sox were the last team in the MLB to field black players.
+Yawkey is remembered for his racism, supposedly intentionally preventing the team from integrating for years, leaving Boston in the dust as other teams signed players like Jackie Robinson and Willie Mays.
+Yawkey passed on signing both legends, and the Red Sox were the last team in the MLB to field black players.

 I respect the Indians’ decision to say goodbye to Chief Wahoo.
 Native Americans have been protesting the name and logo for years, and rightfully so.
 It’s not just the imagery, but the name, too.
 Though Chief Wahoo has been a secondary logo since 2014, with the franchise bringing back the ‘C,’ the team has no plans to change their name.
 Understandably, this won’t be enough for people whose ancestors saw their land stolen from them by people who, even now, disrespect their culture while simultaneously distorting and appropriating it for monetary gain.
 Some teams have animals or Green Monsters as their mascots; Cleveland turning an entire people into a team’s mascot only adds insult to the injuries Americans have inflicted on Native Americans over the past centuries.